Meredith Brooks

 Biography

 Meredith Brooks joined the Department of Global Health at Boston University School of Public Health in July 2022.
 She completed her M.P.H in Urban Health and Ph.D. in Population Health, both from Northeastern University, and a Postdoctoral Fellowship in Tuberculosis Epidemiology at Harvard Medical School's Department of Global Health and Social Medicine.
-Most recently, she obtained a certificate in Implementation Science from UCSF.
+She holds a certificate in Implementation Science from UCSF and is currently a Fellow of the 7th Cohort of HIV Implementation Science Training at Johns Hopkins University.

 Dr. Brooks is committed to improving the health and wellbeing of vulnerable populations globally.
 Most recently, her research focuses on identifying interventions and strategies to improve detection, diagnoses, and care for children and adolescents with, or at high-risk of, tuberculosis by producing evidence to refine diagnostic algorithms, identify gaps in care and treatment, and to advance surveillance efforts.
 Her research also aims to develop and apply advanced statistical and machine learning approaches to improve tuberculosis indicators and outcomes.
 Dr. Brooks' research using implementation science methodology to improve the uptake of evidence-based interventions to enhance the care and management of vulnerable populations with tuberculosis.
 Dr. Brooks also has experience conducting large international clinical trials, with topics spanning from tuberculosis treatment to spinal anesthesia.
 Her research involvement has included partnerships and collaborations in Bangladesh, India, Mexico, Mongolia, Pakistan, Peru, Philippines, Russia, Sierra Leone, and South Africa.